 - The arena hosted three great shows in December 2018 including for KING & COUNTRY, Jingle Ball and two sold-out Trans-Siberian Orchestra shows, drawing over 50,000 guests during one weekend.

-- Billy Joel has sold out the arena eight times, most recently in 2018.
+- Billy Joel has sold out the arena nine times, most recently in 2020.

 - AMALIE Arena is named after the locally family-owned and operated AMALIE Oil company.
 AMALIE is pronounced AM-uh-lee and rhymes with family.